 - The Office of Service Member Affairs associated with the Bureau of Consumer Financial Protection provides free financial coaching for veterans.
 You can use this link to find a financial coach in your community trained to work with the unique financial needs of veterans.

-Hill and Ponton is Available as an Additional Resource
+Hill and Ponton is Available for service-connected VA Disability Claims!

 You served the United States well while in the military, and these tax breaks are just one small way your country can show its appreciation.
-Please don’t hesitate to reach out to us with your inquiries regarding eligibility for VA disability pay.
+But what came back with you from the war?
+That’s not something you should carry alone.
+Please don’t hesitate to reach out to us with your inquiries regarding appealing a VA disability rating decision.
 You may contact our main office at 888-373-9436!
+Or click below!